 EMT vs. PVC Conduit: A Beginner’s Guide to Common Raceways

 In the debate of EMT vs. PVC conduit, the best choice hinges on the installation environment and performance requirements.
-Electrical Metallic Tubing (EMT), a thin-walled steel raceway, is the top choice for indoor commercial and industrial applications where high mechanical protection is crucial.
-Its metallic nature allows it to serve as a grounding conductor, simplifying some installations.
-In contrast, PVC (Polyvinyl Chloride) conduit, a plastic raceway system, excels in environments where corrosion resistance is paramount, such as in wet locations or for underground burial.
-While lighter and often less expensive, PVC conduit always requires a separate grounding conductor because it is non-conductive.
-The decision also impacts installation, as working with EMT conduit demands skill in conduit bending, whereas PVC is joined with solvent cement and requires expansion fittings for long runs.
-Both must be installed in compliance with the National Electrical Code (NEC), especially concerning conductor fill and support intervals.
+Electrical Metallic Tubing (EMT), a thin-walled steel raceway, is a common choice for indoor commercial and industrial applications where mechanical protection and a metallic raceway are useful.
+Its metallic nature allows it to function as part of the equipment grounding path when installed with proper fittings and bonding, simplifying some installations when done correctly.
+In contrast, PVC (Polyvinyl Chloride) conduit, a plastic raceway system, excels in environments where corrosion resistance is paramount, such as in underground installations and many wet-location applications.
+While PVC is generally lighter and often less expensive, the conduit itself is non-conductive and does not provide an equipment grounding path by itself; a separate equipment grounding conductor is required unless the cable assembly installed in the conduit provides an effective grounding path.
+The decision also impacts installation: EMT conduit bending requires skill, whereas PVC sections are joined with solvent cement and may need expansion fittings for long runs.
+Both must be installed in compliance with the National Electrical Code (NEC), especially concerning conductor fill, support intervals, corrosion protection, and listed product suitability.

 What is a Conduit and Raceway System?